sagecodes/make-a-wildlife-object-detector/README.md

 ## Collecting the data:

+For this project I wanted to collect data in a way that most people could.

-I used my smart phone.
+I just used my smart phone.

-Often you're going to reduce the resolution during your model training process, so super high resolution doesn't matter too much.
+Often you're going to reduce the resolution during your model training process, so taking photos at super high resolution often won't matter.

 When collecting think of what you want to capture: